Tyler Ziegel

 Tyler W. Ziegel (October 16, 1982 – December 26, 2012) was a United States Marine Corps sergeant who suffered severe injuries and burns during the Iraq War as the result of a suicide bombing.
 He was awarded the Purple Heart medal.

+Biography

 Early life

 Ziegel was born in Peoria, Illinois, and was the elder of two sons of Jeffrey and Rebecca Ziegel.
 His father worked in construction and his mother was a waitress.

-Marine career
+U.S. Marine (2001–2004)

-After school, Ziegel joined the U.S. Marine Corps.
-In 2003, after recruit training, he was sent to Iraq.
+After high school, Ziegel joined the U.S. Marine Corps.
+In 2003, following his recruit training, he was sent to serve in Iraq.

 Bombing

 On December 22, 2004, Marine Sgt.
 Ziegel and six other marines were part of a convoy coming back to Al Asad Air Base from al-Qaim in northwestern Iraq, when a suicide bomber detonated an explosive device near their truck.

 Ziegel survived but suffered serious injuries.
 His left arm was later amputated below the elbow, three fingers of his right hand were lost and, in place of the thumb, a big toe was transplanted.
 Ziegel became blind in one eye, and his ears, nose, and lips were burned off.
 He also had shrapnel in his skull and a hole in the bone above the brow.
 For future use, part of Ziegel's skull was implanted into the fatty tissues of the upper part of his body and an artificial plate was placed in its stead.
 Ziegel also lost his tear duct; it was replaced by a prosthesis.
 Some parts of his face that were lost failed to recover, even after more than 30 surgeries.